Professor David Heald

 About Myself

 I have written up the results of a Leverhulme Trust project as 'Transparency-generated trust: The problematic theorization of public audit'.
 With Ron Hodges (Birmingham), I have published on The accounting, budgeting and fiscal impact of COVID-19 on the United Kingdom'.
 With Tom Mullen (Glasgow) and Gordon Marnoch (Ulster), I directed an ESRC-funded project on 'Communicating Brexit's Impact on the Law, Governance and Public Finances of the UK Devolved Nations and the Republic of Ireland'.
 Information about this project can be found on the project website at impactbrexit.com.
-My research on the effects of austerity on the governance of public bodies and on the use of government guarantees has recently been published, as has my analysis of the United Kingdom’s divorce bill from the European Union and of the accounting and fiscal impact of COVID-19 on UK public finances.
+My research on the effects of austerity on the governance of public bodies and on the use of government guarantees has been published, as has my analysis of the United Kingdom’s divorce bill from the European Union and of the accounting and fiscal impact of COVID-19 on UK public finances.
+Current research is on the local audit crisis, Whole of Government Accounts and problems in UK fiscal governance.